Care for Blood Clots in the Lungs and Legs

 Shortness of breath is often the first warning sign of pulmonary embolism.

 Since shortness of breath can be a result of many different lung problems, it’s important that you meet with a specialist who can provide an accurate diagnosis.
-See how we check lung function at UC San Diego.

 Some people with pulmonary embolism may also experience chest pain that is: